kshootmania/ksm-chart-format/kson_format.md

             - Example: `2.5`, `-10`
 - filename
     - Filename string
-    - Parameter values of this type can only be specified in `audio.audio_effect.xxx.def` and cannot be changed via `param_change`/`long_event`/`laser_event`.
+    - Parameter values of this type can only be specified in `audio.audio_effect.xxx.def` and cannot be changed via `param_change`/`long_event`.

 ### Audio effect parameter value format

 The parameter value consists of three values, Off/OnMin/OnMax, in the string format "Off>OnMin-OnMax".

-While pressing the long FX note assigned to the corresponding audio effect, the value is set to OnMin, otherwise the value is set to Off.
+While pressing the long FX note assigned to the corresponding audio effect, the value is set to OnMin; otherwise, the value is set to Off.
 OnMax is ignored for long FX notes.

-While the laser note is judged, the value transitions between OnMin and OnMax depending on the laser cursor position; otherwise the value is set to Off.
+While the laser note is judged, the value transitions between OnMin and OnMax depending on the laser cursor position; otherwise, the value is set to Off.

 Parameter values are written in one of the following formats:
 - `Off`